openego/eDisGo/doc/features_in_detail.rst

 Curtailment
 -----------

+.. warning:: The curtailment methods are not yet adapted to the refactored code and therefore currently do not work.

 eDisGo right now provides two curtailment methodologies called 'feedin-proportional' and 'voltage-based', that are implemented in
 :py:mod:`~edisgo.flex_opt.curtailment`.
 Both methods are intended to take a given curtailment target obtained from an optimization of the EHV and HV grids using